Whether you put them in baskets or on shelves, get ideas for stylishly storing your bath towels and linens.

 Hang towels from vanity shelves to keep them within reach after washing hands.
 This is a perfect solution for bathrooms with pedestal sinks where counter space is limited.

 Give an open shelf a boost of style by rolling towels and stacking them to fill each cubby.
-This technique can also lend a spa feel to a bath.
+This technique also lends a spa feel to a bath.

-Save space by installing a double towel bar like this one.
-These hold twice the towels in the same wall space as a single bar.
+Save space by installing two towel bars, and hold twice the towels in the same wall space as a single bar.

 Any bin, basket, or pot can be turned into a stylish towel holder and underscore a bathroom's decorating theme.
-This whitewashed plant pot blooms with fresh white towels and lends a romantic air to the space.
+These cubes are perfect for holding four rolled up towels.

 Outfit decorative shelves with careful displays of accessories, towels, and bath necessities.
 Consider each item as art and choose ways to show off its best features.

 Bars installed under an open countertop are a handy place for towels used every day.
 They also serve to hide less-than-attractive plumbing under the sink.

 Give your bath a designer look by filling a punchbowl, box, or platter with a set of rolled towels.